oy-gen/code-some-collection/frontend/README.md

 This is a collection of different challenging features.

-- React with Zustand and Styled-Components
+- Frontend tech-stack: React with Zustand and Styled-Components
+- Backend tech-stack: Node.Js with Express and MongoDB

 ## Scale Balancing Algorithm